briantrommater/python-prank-emporium/README.md

 This is a mock business website that sells Python Pranks.
 Built with Ruby and Sinatra NOT Python.

-Goal was to focus on routing and sendgrid functionality.
+Mostly working on routing but also sendgrid functionality.

-you can visit this site below
+You can visit this site below

 https://python-prank-emporium.herokuapp.com/

-i was looney from lack of sleep; this is not a real site.
+NB: I was looney from lack of sleep; this is not a real site.

-obviously most of the pranks involve multiple felonies and stealing exotic snakes combined with breaking and entering.
+Obviously most of the pranks involve multiple felonies and stealing exotic snakes combined with breaking and entering.

-if you know a Python tip or prank you want me to add let me know :)
+With that being said, if you know a Python tip or prank you want me to add let me know :)